 St. Olaf College has established a color-coded series of alert levels intended to inform the college community about the level of risk posed by the COVID-19 virus to our community.
 The alert levels correspond with different levels of operational response and guidance to the community.
 Each of these levels builds upon our existing mitigation measures identified in the community pledge and community standards.

-The alert levels are defined by a set of indicators that include cases on campus and in Rice County, availability of isolation and quarantine beds, and the level of unknown case exposure (those cases that cannot be traced to a specific source).
-Additional factors affecting alert level determination include any new or modified Governor’s Executive Orders, updated guidance from the MDH and CDC, travel availability and restrictions, faculty and staff availability to provide academic programs and essential services as well as access to critical supplies and testing.
+The alert levels are defined by a set of indicators that include primarily the cases on campus as well as cases in Rice County and availability of on-campus isolation and quarantine beds.
+Additional factors affecting alert level determination include any new or modified Governor’s Executive Orders, updated guidance from the MDH and CDC, travel availability and restrictions, faculty and staff availability to provide academic programs and essential services, as well as access to critical supplies and testing.
 Changes in alert levels will always be informed both by data and by our judgment of current conditions.
 The College will be prepared to move quickly from any level of alert to the highest level if necessary.